 Click (or tap) the Single Mode button .

-View recaptured images - If the image being displayed has been recaptured, the View Recaptured option on the More button menu is available.
+View recaptured images - If the image being displayed has been recaptured, View Recaptured is available (as a button or an option on the More menu).

 The current image appears on the left; other versions, on the right.
 To navigate between each version, next to Recaptured Image, click (or tap) the Previous and Next buttons .
 To use the image being displayed under Recaptured Image instead of the one under Current Image for the exam, click (or tap) Replace Current.